 The following article is featured in the Spring 2019 issue (Volume 9 / Issue 37) of ‘Urban Realm’ the quarterly magazine and blog for Scottish architecture.
-This article discusses the current remodelling and 50th anniversary of BDP’s great ‘white whale’ of a bus station in Preston as it becomes the new benchmark for the future, social posterity of a city.
+The article in-turn was also exhibited as part of the 2019 exhibition Beautiful and Brutal: 50 years in the life of Preston Bus Station at the Harris Museum Art Gallery and Library in Preston.
+The article discusses the current remodelling and 50th anniversary of BDP’s great ‘white whale’ of a bus station in Preston as it becomes the new benchmark for the future, social posterity of a city.

 “For small erections may be finished by their first architects; grand ones, true ones, ever leave the copestone to posterity”: Herman Melville, Moby-Dick